-A "cat cafe" that is just a 4 minute walk from the Shibuya scramble crossing, a location known as the epicenter of Japanese youth culture.
-In the cafe, when you find your favorite cat, you can put it on your lap or hold it and enjoy tea.
+A "cat cafe" that is just a 4-minute walk from the Shibuya scramble crossing, a location known as the epicenter of Japanese youth culture.
+When you find your favorite cat, you can put it on your lap or hold it and enjoy some tea.
 It is said that the first cat cafe in Japan was founded in Osaka in 2004.
-The 16 lovely cats, including American Shorthair, Scottish Fold and Persian cats, greet guests in the bright cafe space with large windows.
+The 16 lovely cats, including American Shorthair, Scottish Fold, and Persian cats, greet guests in the bright cafe space with large windows.

 Neko Cafe Hapineko 猫カフェ ハピ猫